google/mail-importer/CONTRIBUTING.md

 For code style, we follow the
 [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
-We currently use an 80-column limit.
+We currently use a 100-column limit.
+We prefer to use `google-java-format` to format our code.

 We use Java 8 including all of the new functional fanciness.
 However, we try to be reasonable and use it only when it actually makes things simpler and clearer.